JLTi SACD Player JLTi Phono Stage JLTi Interconnects

 Send mail to joeras@vacuumstate.com with questions or comments about this web site.

 Just had a terrible thought.
-If "intelligent design" is unscientific, then who will design amplifiers?
+If "intelligent design" is unscientific, then who will design our audio equipment?